General Admission Information for Aspire Institute

 Student profile

 The table below gives an indication of the likely peer cohort for new students at the institution.
-It provides data on all students who commenced undergraduate study in the most relevant recent intake period, including those admitted through all offer rounds, across all Australian campuses, and international students studying in Australia.
+It provides data on all students who commenced undergraduate study (diplomas and bachelor’s degrees) in the most relevant recent intake period, including those admitted through all offer rounds, across all Australian campuses, and international students studying in Australia.

 Notes: “<5" - the number of students is less than 5.